 Note: If the mother is already infected with the Hepatitis B virus, she will not get the vaccine as she is already infected, and the vaccine won’t work.
 If the father is positive and the mother is negative, then the ‘to-be’ mother will get vaccinated before she gets pregnant.
 If the mother is infected and has not received the vaccination, then the newly born baby is vaccinated immediately after birth (even before starting breastfeeding).
 It is highly recommended to discuss with the doctor if you aren’t vaccinated for Hep B.

 Here is a list of vaccines mothers are expected to take during pregnancy –

 The flu leads to serious complications like pneumonia after pregnancy, and many mothers face pregnancy complications like early labour and delivery which may lead to low birth weights and growth abnormalities in babies.
 Get the flu shot to stay protected and ensure that your baby doesn’t get affected by the flu even months after your pregnancy.

 The flu shot can be taken in any trimester of pregnancy.

-A whooping cough transforms into a life-threatening complication with your baby landing up in the hospital after being born.
-Doctors recommend the time of vaccination during pregnancy for a whooping cough to be between 27 to 36 weeks or during the early third trimester of pregnancy.
-Since your baby isn’t old enough to get a whooping cough vaccination himself, it is best recommended that you take it as early as you can during your pregnancy.
-Additionally, any grown-ups or older people encounter your little one are recommended to take this vaccination too just to be safe.
+Whooping cough transforms into a life-threatening complication with your baby landing up in the hospital after being born.
+Doctors recommend the time of vaccination during pregnancy for whooping cough to be between 27 to 36 weeks or during the early third trimester of pregnancy.
+Since your baby isn’t old enough to get a whooping cough vaccination himself, it is best recommended that you take it as early as you can (within the permissible time period) during your pregnancy.
+Tdap vaccine is suitable during pregnancy and covers diphtheria, pertussis and tetanus shots in the same vaccine and protects against whooping cough.